Taylorsville, Mississippi: History

-Taylorsville is the headquarters of Southern Pine Electric Power Association, an electric co-op chartered in March 1938 to serve 481 homes and farms.
+There are a variety of industries present in Taylorsville, including lumber, manufacturing, signage, agriculture, and finance.
+Taylorsville is the headquarters of Southern Pine Electric, an electric co-op chartered in March 1938 to serve 481 homes and farms.
 Today, Southern Pine Electric is one of the largest electric cooperatives in the United States with nearly 10,000 miles of energized line serving more than 65,000 meters.
 The 11-county service area encompasses 14.3% of the total land mass of Mississippi.

+On March 15, 2025, a large and destructive tornado ripped through the town.
+Extensive damage was confirmed.

+Suspected Lynching of Rasheem Carter

+On October 2, 2022, Rasheem Carter, an African-American man, went missing after working a contracting job in Taylorsville.
+Immediately prior to his disappearance, Carter had contacted both his mother and local police officials to report that he was being harassed by three truckloads of unidentified men that had worked on the job with him and been following him while yelling racial slurs.
+Carters decapitated remains were found two months after his disappearance.

+The case garnered international attention after a trail camera was found to have captured an image of a shirtless and bruised Carter wandering through the woods south of the town on the day of his disappearance.
+Though it remains unsolved, the racially charged nature of the incident and Taylorsville's reputation as a sundown town have led the case to frequently be cited as a modern lynching.

+Furthermore, the controversy surrounding the Taylorsville police department's handling of the case has led to accusations of corruption and calls for a federal probe into the department.
+On April 29, 2023, a large protest calling attention to the police's alleged misconduct took place in Taylorsville.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.7 sqmi, all land.
 The city is located just west of the Leaf River, which passes under Mississippi Highway 28 about 1 mile outside of the Taylorsville city limits.
 The Leaf River is a main tributary of the Pascagoula River, which flows to the Gulf of Mexico.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,148 people, 654 households, and 460 families residing in the town.